HOGENT-Web/csharp/chapters/06/slides/presentation.md

 ---
 ### SnakeEyes - Client
 # Dice.razor.css
-However we still need to style the component in it's scoped .css file
+However we still need to style the component in its scoped .css file
 ```css
 span{
     border: 2px solid black;